 And if you’re not sure which one to pick, here are the differences that may help you make up your mind.

-See also: our list of the best all-terrain strollers on the market.
+See Also: List of the best all-terrain strollers on the market

 UPPAbaby Vista vs. City Select – Full Comparison

 Both strollers come with various configuration possibilities and can fit up to three passengers.

 This is thanks to the fact that they can hold two seats on the stroller’s frame and have a third option for standing.

 On the one hand, the Baby Jogger City Select stroller has over 16 configurations to suit whatever your need is.
 These include parent-facing, front-facing, sibling-facing, as well as some mix and match positions.